chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_metadata_settings.rst

           Debian or Ubuntu preferred.

-          Red Hat/CentOS and Fedora can be used but will be converted to a Debian/Ubuntu style Apache as it's far easier to manage with chef.
+          Red Hat/CentOS and Fedora can be used but will be converted to a Debian/Ubuntu style Apache as it's far easier to manage with Chef.

           = ATTRIBUTES: